 - Preheat oven to 350 degrees.
 Grease and flour 2 - 10"x2" round cake pans.

-- In a mixing bowl combine cake mix, eggs, buttermilk, lemon juice, pudding, and oil.
+- In a mixing bowl combine cake mixes, eggs, buttermilk, lemon juice, pudding mixes, and oil.
 Beat for 1 minute on low, and then 2 minutes on medium.

-- Whisk together the pudding and milk.
-Refrigerate 5 minutes.
-Fold in Cool Whip.
+- Whisk together the pudding mix and milk.
+Refrigerate 5 minutes to thicken.
+Fold in Cool Whip gently.
 Stir until creamy.

 - Level the tops on both lemon cakes.
-Place one cake on a plate and smooth with a thin layer of frosting.
+Place one cake on a serving plate.

 - Remove the cheesecake from the springform pan and place on top of the cake layer.
 If the layers don't match up you can use a knife to very carefully remove the sides of the cheesecake to fit.